 - Avalara Avatax: painless automatic tax updates to all tax jurisdictions

-So…to wrap up, remember these rules for a successful integration with erp solutions
+So…to wrap up, remember these rules for successful integration with ERP solutions

 - Teamwork: source, target, and integration teams